 The problems fall into two main areas; the source of the raw materials, and the processes used to turn them into fabric.

-From an environmental perspective, a major issue with viscose is where the raw materials that make the fabric come from.
-Although well-managed, fast growing plantations could be argued to be a sustainable source of wood pulp, the harvesting of trees from natural forests to make viscose has been linked to deforestation, with the associated loss of habitats and biodiversity.
+From an environmental perspective, a major issue with viscose is where the raw materials that make the fabric come from in the first place.
+Although well-managed, fast growing plantations could be argued to be a sustainable source of wood pulp, the harvesting of trees from natural forests to make viscose has been linked to deforestation, with the associated loss of habitats and biodiversity that occur as a result.

 Canopy estimate that almost half of all the wood pulp used to produce viscose worldwide is sourced from ancient and endangered forests, including the peatlands of Indonesia and the ancient boreal forests of Canada.
 Far from being a sustainable source, the loss of these valuable carbon sinks is seriously bad news for the planet.